Samsung August 2021 security update is now rolling out for these Galaxy devices

 Galaxy S Series

 As the lead flagship series for Samsung and among the biggest global sellers, it should come as no surprise that devices such as the Galaxy S21 series would be among the first to get the August 2021 security update.
-However, only S21 units in Chinese markets have been confirmed as seeing the OTA update at this stage.
-This is a good sign as it indicates that the patch is ready to head out globally, even though it’s worth noting that Chinese Android devices do not ship with Play Store access.
+Galaxy S21 units in Chinese markets were first to see the OTA update with a further rollout to Exynos-powered global units just a few days later on August 4 starting with Germany.
+The updates carry slightly different firmware build numbers, as the Chinese variant does come without GMS or Play Store access.

 The fantastic budget flagship Galaxy S20 FE was next up in the Galaxy S series to get updated with the August 2021 security patch.
 Rolling out in a number of European nations, the patch is rolling out for the 4G-only Exynos models and Qualcomm Snapdragon 865 versions of the Galaxy S20 FE.